abazlinton/spec_auto_header/README.md

 ### Usage:

 - Copy `spec_auto_header.sublime-snippet` into `"~/Library/Application Support/Sublime Text 3/Packages/User/"`
-- Type "!head" at the top of your _spec.rb file
+- Type `!head` at the top of your _spec.rb file, then hit TAB

 ### Operation -